-Commissions pay-per-conversion is a way to pay only when a traveler books your hotel.
+Commissions (per conversion) is a way to pay only when a traveler books your hotel.
 Commissions is a Smart Bidding strategy that automatically adjusts your bid to help you maximize conversions.
-You pay a percent of booking value that you set.
+You pay a percentage of the booking value that you set.

 - Evaluate performance

 Commissions (per conversion) helps you achieve a predictable cost per conversion.
 This cost is a percentage of the booking value that you set in Google Ads.
 The commission should represent how much revenue you're willing to spend on hotel ads for each dollar that you earn from bookings from your hotel ads.

 - Maximize your conversion value with minimum effort

 - Define a consistent cost relative to revenue you earn from hotel ads

 - Adaptive learning predicts performance at different bid levels to maximize conversions